 1 Retrospective review is the process by which agencies assess existing rules and decide 2 whether they need to be revisited.
-Consistent with longstanding executive-branch policy, the 3 Administrative Conference has endorsed the practice of retrospective review of agency rules, 4 encouraged regulatory agencies to cultivate a culture of retrospective review, and urged agencies to establish plans to conduct retrospective reviews periodically.
-The Conference has also 5 6 recognized, however, that agencies often have limited resources available to conduct retrospective reviews.
-To encourage agencies to undertake retrospective reviews despite resource 7 8 limitations, the Conference has identified opportunities for agencies to conserve resources, for 9 example by taking advantage of internal and external sources of information and expertise.
+Consistent with longstanding executive-branch policy, the 3 Administrative Conference has endorsed the practice of retrospective review of agency rules, encouraged regulatory agencies to cultivate a culture of retrospective review, and urged agencies 4 5 to establish plans to conduct retrospective reviews periodically.
+The Conference has also recognized, however, that agencies often have limited resources available to conduct 6 7 retrospective reviews.
+To encourage agencies to undertake retrospective reviews despite resource 8 limitations, the Conference has identified opportunities for agencies to conserve resources, for 9 example by taking advantage of internal and external sources of information and expertise.
 10 New technologies may offer additional opportunities for agencies to conserve resources 11 and conduct more robust retrospective review in a cost-effective manner.
-Most significantly, 12 algorithmic tools, including those that use artificial intelligence (AI) techniques, may enable 13 agencies to automate some tasks associated with retrospective review.
-The use of such tools may 14 also help agencies identify issues that they otherwise might not detect.
-Several agencies have 15 already begun experimenting with the use of algorithmic tools to conduct some tasks in service 16 of retrospective review or similar functions.
+Most significantly, 12 algorithmic tools may enable agencies to automate some tasks associated with retrospective 13 review.
+An algorithmic tool is a computerized process that uses a series of rules to transform 14 specified inputs into outputs and is used to make decisions or support decision making.
+The use 15 of such tools may also help agencies identify issues that they otherwise might not detect.
+Several